 The NPL Certificate is designed for Clemson students to achieve core nonprofit competencies that will enhance their career opportunities in a variety of nonprofit fields.
 A recent study by the Georgetown University Center on Education and the Workforce found that the pursuit of post-secondary certificates is skyrocketing as people from all walks of life are seeking to increase their credentials, income and job status.

 Faculty members who teach in the NPL program have extensive experience in the management and administration of non-profit organizations, bringing a depth of experience and expertise to the online virtual classroom.

 Students benefit from real-life examples and practical scenarios used by faculty to illustrate concepts and principles in the non-profit world.
 The online courses provide flexibility to students who need an alternative to traditional in-class schedules.
 The Preceptor course adds an additional element of hands-on experiential learning that allows students to intern with local non-profit organizations, applying theory to praxis and gaining valuable on-the-job experience.

 Students must complete all 18 credits as outlined below to receive the NPL Certificate.
 NPL 3000: Foundations of Non-Profit Leadership is a pre-requisite for the other courses.
-Courses are offered either in the fall or spring semester as indicated in the descriptions below, with the exception of NPL 4900, in which students can enroll during any semester after completing the coursework.
+Courses are offered either in the fall or spring semester as indicated in the descriptions below, with the exception of NPL 4900, in which students can enroll during any semester after completing NPL 3000 as a pre-requisite.

 *These courses also serve to meet the requirements of the NPL Minor